chris-schmitz/app-launcher/To Dos.md

 ##To Dos
+- [ ] Add in app storage initiation
 - [x] Refactor the storage interface so that the requested action names are constants that can be referenced in various placed.
 I.e. instead of having `getAllGroups` hard coded as strings in the main.js, Store.js, GroupLauncher.js, etc, files, export a keymap of constants that they can use instead and then the strings that are actually used are stored in one spot.
 - [x] Figure out proper way of quitting the app when the user quits instead of just closing the window
 - [x] Add the ability to let the user decide if they want to show the window on start